joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 ### Now, different coop-mechanism :

 1. They reuse passwords
-2. They write down passwords
+2. They write down passwords (In Excel, Word, Post-its)
-   1. In Excel, Word
-   2. Post-its
 3. Use dates and other information that is not secret.
 3. Use of unprotected password managers.
 4. Use of password vaults.